 After my honorable discharge of service from the Navy, I found it difficult transitioning into the civilian world.
 Because of my unique military skill sets, I had little to nothing that I was able to relate to in civilian employment.
 I felt as though I was slowly drowning in being misunderstood, failures of jobs, and relationships.
 Less than ten years after getting out of the service I had reached a low point in my life and wanted to give up.
 While sitting on the edge of my bed, staring into a helical, black pit, I felt it wasn't fair to give up without trying one last thing.

 One of my earliest memories that I can remember as a kid was staying up as late as I could, I would turn the volume down on the TV and then turn it on and try to find ABC's Wide World of Sports.
 When I did, my face would light up from the flickering glow of dirt flying, while watching racing legends like Scott Pruett, Carlos Sainz and Colin McRae.

-While sitting on the side of the bed I decided that the one last thing would be to race in a rally.
-I emptied my bank account, used all my tax returns, maxed out my credit cards and rented a car for the 2015 Oregon Trail Rally (OTR).
-I did not realize at that moment, how important that race, how all the factors involved, and how all the people involved, would save my life.
+While sitting on the side of the bed I decided that the one last thing I would try to do to save me from myself was to race in a rally.
+I emptied my bank account, used all my tax returns, maxed out my credit cards, and rented a car for the 2015 Oregon Trail Rally (OTR).
+I did not realize at that moment, how important that race was going to be, combined with all the factors and people involved, would save my life.